Mjolnir42/tom/docs/tom/cmd_ref/asset::container:.md

 tom container resolve ${tomID} level ${detail}
 ```

-# PROPERTIES
+# sys PROPERTIES

-The following are the properties a container should have.
+The following are the properties a container should have in namespace `sys`.
 Perpetual properties can not be changed, while properties with validity
 can be updated over the lifetime of the container.